manuhabitela/drawingboard.js/README.md

 * `addToBoard`: appends the control to the DOM.
 * `onBoardReset`: method bind to the `board:reset` event.

+With the `board` property you can pretty much do what you want: bind to and trigger events (`this.board.ev`), manipulate the canvas through the rendering context (`this.board.ctx`), etc.

-Since the controls are displayed as `table-cell`, you might want to add a `div.drawing-board-control-inner` when you create your control template (like in the 'Color' and the 'Size' controls) if you need to position relative/absolute things.
+*Note:* since the controls are displayed as `table-cell`, you might want to add a `div.drawing-board-control-inner` when you create your control template (like in the 'Color' and the 'Size' controls) if you need to position relative/absolute things.

 ## Events